 What Is The 40 Amp Fuse Used For In Cars

 Basically, the larger the amperage, the more important and expensive the component is.
-So, instead of expensive components getting burned by drawing higher current each time they malfunction, vehicle manufacturers came up with a $2 40 amp fuse that will get blown instead of the main component.
+So, instead of expensive components getting burned by drawing higher currents each time they malfunction, vehicle manufacturers came up with a $2 40 amp fuse that will get blown instead of the main component.

 Today’s vehicles can contain up to 100 ECUs, maybe more.
 Each of the electronic control units has been designed for a specific job including ABS, power steering control, the way to power windows, seat heaters, and AC.
 There isn’t room in the fuse box for each ECU, so many of them are protected by the same 40 amp fuse.

 So, when some of these ECUs malfunction, they tend to draw more current from the battery than they are designed to withstand.
 When this happens, the current travels from the car battery, into the 40 amp fuse.
 The 40 amp fuse detects that the current is too strong and instantly gets blown.
-This action stops the high current from reaching the next stop which is the main component.
-By doing so, the 40 amp fuse protects the main components from getting burnt.

 What Does a Blown 40 Amp Fuse Look Like